 With divisions in the country today, it is important to go back to a basic civil liberties lesson in which Harvey Milk believed.
 He believed that every person was important and valuable and needed representation.
 He believed elected officials needed to advocate for those whose voices were not being heard or who did not have a voice to speak for themselves.
 He promoted diversity in government, believing people needed to see themselves represented across all branches of government.
 He truly believed in a government by the people, of the people and for the people.

-How to Support Harvey Milk Day
+How to Celebrate Harvey Milk Day

 1. Fly a rainbow flag